 6. Stock Up on Packaging

 Look at your previous year’s holiday shopping data to order an appropriate mix of options that match consumer buying patterns.
-You may usually go through smaller boxes during the year, but during the holiday season, you may find that you need larger boxes or packaging as consumers shop for the whole family.
+You may usually go through smaller boxes during the year, but during the holiday season, you may need larger boxes or packaging as consumers shop for the whole family.

 7. Stock Up on Enough Inventory

-Don’t cross your fingers and hope you have enough inventory to make it through the holiday season.
-If you end up going out of stock midway through the holiday, you will potentially miss out on revenue opportunities and then of course the customer will be disappointed that they can’t get what they were looking for.
+Don’t cross your fingers, and hope you have enough inventory to make it through the holiday season.
+If you end up going out of stock midway through the holiday, you will potentially miss out on revenue opportunities, and then, of course, the customer will be disappointed that they can’t get what they were looking for.

 8. Prepare Shipping Logistics

-Make sure you have everything you need from this checklist and prepare your eCommerce store for a very busy holiday season.
+Start getting things in place, from your product photography to packaging to customer support.
 By being prepared early, you leave yourself plenty of time to make last-minute adjustments.